 Stem cell transplants are done in the hospital.
 First, the person getting the donated stem cells has high doses of chemotherapy and/or radiation to:

 - kill the unhealthy cells causing the illness

-weaken their immune system so it doesn't reject the donor stem cells
+- weaken their immune system so it doesn't reject the donor stem cells

 Then, the person gets the donor stem cells through an line (IV).